Complexity Management Strategies

 READ ALSO: Are you Micromanaging?
 STOP IT.
 See Why

 As always, people are very different.
-Some freeze like deer in the headlights in the face of ambiguity, uncertainty, complex roles, and unclear accountabilities; others are able to get their work done regardless – or may even like complexity.
+Some freeze like deer in headlights in the face of ambiguity, uncertainty, complex roles, and unclear accountabilities; others are able to get their work done regardless – or may even like complexity.

 You do not have to love complexity and most of us don’t, at least not for very long.
 But we really do not have much of a choice but to accept and cope with it.
 The good news is that complexity management is trainable like any other ability.